In his post Calling For The Ball – What If?, Mark Lebedew makes a counterpoint argument to a post of mine. I wanted to continue that discussion.

 It’s not just about responsibility

 I’ve written about this before, so I won’t go into it too deeply here.
 I’ll just say that communication between players isn’t just about defining responsibility.
-In fact, I’d venture to say it’s not even mostly about that – largely speaking to Mark’s point about players knowing which balls are theirs and which aren’t.
+In fact, I’d venture to say it’s not even mostly about that at certain times – largely speaking to Mark’s point about players knowing which balls are theirs and which aren’t.

 6 Steps to Better Practices - Free Guide